jarun/nnn/README.md

 The bookmark prompt understands contexts.
 To switch contexts press `^B` and enter the context number (1-4).

 The first time a context is entered, it copies the state of the last visited context.
 Each context remembers its start directory and last visited directory.

+When a context is quit, the next active context is selected.
+If the last active context is quit, the program quits.

 #### Filters